Tip for handling customer complaints

 - Only 3% would do nothing

-It is critical that every business has a strategy in place for dealing with customer complaints and ensure they are handled effectively and customer satisfaction is restored before it does any irreparable damage.
+It’s therefore critical that every business has a strategy in place for dealing with customer complaints to ensure they are handled effectively and customer satisfaction is restored before it does any irreparable damage.

 The 6 step guide to handling customer complaints: